davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- Two educational research papers accepted to ASEE 2024.
+Congrats to Sid, Ben, Lexy, and Preeti, and thanks to the patient students of ECE 461.
 - Paschal and I will serve on the program committee for IEEE SecDev 2024.
 - Paper on Cyber Threat Hunt: USENIX Security 2024.
 Congrats to Trey for sharing his MSc thesis with the world.
 - Dharun will intern with the RISE team at Microsoft Research this summer.
 Congrats, Dharun!